 Growing cacti and other succulents from seed or cuttings requires a faster-draining, sandy mix.
 Use equal parts of sphagnum peat and coarse sand, or buy a bag of ready-to-use cactus mix.

 Remember, seedlings started in a soilless, nutrient-free medium will benefit from a weak fertilizer before they are transplanted.
+Some mixes have give seedlings a little more oomph with organic nutrients.

 Seedlings grow best in a light, airy seed starting medium that drains well.